aiarena/aiarena-web/README.md

 Web API endpoints and functionality

 ### aiarena/frontend
-Django template is used for website frontend
+Django templates are used for the website frontend

 ## License